san regis hotel paris

 Shangri-La Paris, Chaillot

-Home to France’s only Michelin-starred Chinese restaurant, Shang Palace (which was recently re-awarded for the tenth year running), the Shangri-La seamlessly blends old-school European splendour with traditional Asian hospitality.
+Home to France’s only Michelin-starred Chinese restaurant, Shang Palace (which was recently re-awarded for the 10th year running), the Shangri-La seamlessly blends old-school European splendour with traditional Asian hospitality.
 Overlooking the River Seine and the Eiffel Tower and mere moments from Place du Trocadéro, the former home of Prince Roland Bonaparte is a fittingly palatial retreat, bathed in a soothing Rococo-inspired palette of duck-egg blues, muted golds and cream.

 Read more: Cannes travel guide: Holiday like a Hollywood star on the Cote d’Azur